 ReggaePlus: Was the fact that Reggae is English and Patois a barrier?

-ReggaePlus: Is Reggae main stream and played on the radio there?
+ReggaePlus: Is Reggae mainstream and is it played on the radio there?
+Videos on TV?

 ReggaePlus: How is Reggae influencing your culture?

 Pat Flashman:Positively I think.
 Reggae fans are more tolerant and less aggressive and the amount of Belgian reggae fans is still growing.
 First Reggae Geel festival (early 80s) had a few hundred visitors and now they have more than 30,000 visitors.

 ReggaePlus: If someone traveled to visit your home and wanted to hear reggae music what would they have to do?